FAQs

 If you're a former client looking for targeted support with a problem, decision, or short-term goal or change of direction, this could be a good option.

-Over the course of 30 minutes (sometimes longer if needed) we will: get acquainted, talk about your desires and what you’re hoping to gain from coaching, and cover basic logistics.
-If you’re interested, we’ll dive into 15-20 minutes of targeted coaching so you can get a taste of the process.
+Over the course of 30(ish) minutes we will: get acquainted, talk about your desires and what you’re hoping to gain from coaching, cover basic logistics, and (if you’re interested) dive into a bit of targeted coaching so you can get a taste of the process.

 I offer a limited number of slots per quarter at 30%, 50% or 75% of my full package rate.
 (Kind of like “pay-what-you-wish”, you choose the most doable tier based on your current circumstances — but please choose the level that reflects both what you can afford and the value this will create in your life.)